-If you insist on doing this project, you'll want to make the paste just wet enough to hold together when pinched.
+If you insist on doing this project despite the noises you hear coming from the basement AND the creepy music, you'll want to make the paste just wet enough to hold together when pinched.
 The consistency might remind you of properly damp sand for making sand castles, minus the itchy swim suit.

 Then I patted the paste into trays, waited, and voila!
 Success!

 Or so I thought.

 Sure, the cubes held together and looked lovely on display.
 They dropped into the cocktail glasses with the nicest tinkle.
 They stirred around gently with a stirrer.

 And that's all they did.
 They just sat there, not dissolving.
 I let the whisky infuse the cubes for a good three minutes, while learning that three minutes is my personal limit for staring at an untouched whisky drink.

 And they never, ever dissolved.

 So I got a muddler and attempted to muddle.
 I nearly broke my glass, the cube was so hard.
 The muddler actually kept sliding off the cube, sloshing liquid (precious liquid!) and threatening to crack my favorite old-fashioned glass.
 Yes, I have a favorite glass for old fashioned cocktails.
 Don't pretend you don't have one.